-Our crude oil infrastructure includes 24 crude oil truck terminals and over 500 leased railcars throughout North America.
+Our crude oil infrastructure includes over 600 truck trailers, numerous truck terminals and over 500 leased railcars throughout North America.
 Our total crude oil storage capacity is over 5.1 million barrels.
 Our infrastructure is designed to support our gathering and marketing activities, including:

-- transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks
+- transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks; and

 About Crude Oil

 Crude oil is an integral part of the energy industry and our daily lives.
 From keeping cars on the road and jets in the air, to being a key ingredient in soap and detergent, petroleum makes up two-thirds of all energy consumption.